-The Account Health page provides an overview of your seller account's adherence to the performance targets and policies required to sell on Amazon.
-To ensure we are delivering a great experience for our customers, Amazon might take action on these metrics if they do not comply with our targets.
+The Account Health page provides an overview of your selling account's adherence to the performance targets and policies required to sell on Amazon.
+To ensure that we are delivering a great experience for our customers, Amazon might take action on these metrics if they do not comply with our targets.

-If your seller account has been deactivated, you may be eligible for reinstatement.
+If your selling account has been deactivated, you may be eligible for reinstatement.
 You can appeal by providing us with a plan of action for correcting the problems that contributed to the enforcement action.
-Learn how to Appeal the restriction or removal of selling privileges.
+Learn how to appeal the restriction or removal of selling privileges.

-The Account Health page provides you with visibility into your seller account's adherence to the targets for various product policies as well as the below performance metrics:
+The Account Health page provides you with visibility into your selling account’s adherence to the targets for various product policies as well as the below performance metrics:

-The Cancellation Rate (CR) is all seller-cancelled orders represented as a percentage of total orders during a given 7-day time period.
+The Cancelation Rate (CR or Pre-fulfillment Cancel Rate as it is referred to, on the Account Health page) includes all seller-cancelled orders represented as a percentage of total orders during a given 7-day time period.
 CR only applies to seller-fulfilled orders.

-This metric includes all order cancellations initiated by the seller, with the exception of those requested by the customer using the order-cancellation options in their Amazon account.
-Pending orders that are cancelled by the customer directly on Amazon are not included and do not factor in the seller’s CR.
+This metric includes all order cancellations initiated by the seller, with the exception of those requested by the customer using the order-cancelation options in their Amazon account.
+Pending orders that are cancelled by the customer directly on Amazon are not included.

 Our policy is that sellers maintain a CR under 2.5% in order to sell on Amazon.
 A CR above 2.5% may result in account deactivation.